 “Second Sunday Artist Talk” Every second Sunday from 1 to 2pm, the Hannan Center and SAGE Detroit sponsors an artist talk.

-CONGRATULATIONS TO THIS YEAR'S EMERGE!
+CONGRATULATIONS TO LAST YEAR'S EMERGE!
 WINNERS!!!

 (click to enlarge)